MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/adcsdeployment/install-adcscertificationauthority.md

 ```

 ### -CAType
-Specifies the type of certification authority to install.
+Specifies the type of certification authority that this cmdlet installs.
-The possible values are: EnterpriseRootCA, EnterpriseSubordinateCA, StandaloneRootCA, or StandaloneSubordinateCA.
+The acceptable values for this parameter are:

+- EnterpriseRootCA
+- EnterpriseSubordinateCA
+- StandaloneRootCA
+- StandaloneSubordinateCA

 ```yaml
 Type: CAType